CELEBRATING OUR COMMUNITY

 As well as recognising outstanding individuals and organisations in the LGBTI community, Honour raises much needed money for programs and services delivered by ACON, which create a healthier and safer community for all.
-All funds raised from the Honour Awards goes back to the community, supporting initiatives that improve the health and wellbeing of LGBTI people.
+All funds raised from the Honour Awards goes back to the community, supporting initiatives that improve the health and wellbeing of sexuality and gender diverse people.

-ACON is NSW's leading community based organisation specialising in HIV prevention, HIV support and lesbian, gay, bisexual, transgender and intersex (LGBTI) health.
-Established in 1985 as the AIDS Council of New South Wales (NSW), ACON works to end HIV transmission among gay and homosexually active men, and promote the lifelong health of LGBTI people and people with HIV.
+ACON is NSW's leading community based organisation specialising in HIV prevention, HIV support and LGBTQ health.
+Established in 1985 as the AIDS Council of New South Wales, ACON works to create opportunities for people in our communities to live their healthiest lives.

 Find out more about ACON here: www.acon.org.au